pyskills API

 list_pyskills()

-{'pyskills.edit': 'Text editing tools for modifying files and ipynb notebook cells.
-Each operation — insert, replace, delete lines, and string(s) replacement — has both a `file_*` and `cell_*` variant.
-All return unified diffs showing what changed, or `"none: No changes."`, or `"error: ..."`.',
+'pyskills.edit': 'Functions for modifying files.
+Each editing operation returns unified diffs showing what changed, or `"none: No changes."`, or `"error: ..."`.',

 'pyskills.skill': 'Pyskills is a plugin system allowing Python packages to register "skills" (units of LLM-usable functionality) via standard Python entry points.
-An LLM host (e.g. solveit) discovers available pyskills without importing them, reads lightweight descriptions via AST inspection, and selectively loads chosen pyskills into context using standard imports.'}
+An LLM host (e.g. solveit) discovers available pyskills without importing them, reads lightweight descriptions via AST inspection, and selectively loads chosen pyskills into context using standard imports.',

 allow